Skip to content

 The aedifion.io platform supports two versatile types of alarms:

 • Threshold alarms are defined on single datapoints and trigger an alarm whenever the measured values for that datapoint exceed (or fall below) a certain threshold.
+Three severity levels are supported: info, warning, and critical.
+Each level can optionally have a separate reset threshold to implement hysteresis and prevent flapping.
 A typical use case for threshold alarms is notifying about unwanted system conditions such as high CO2 concentration in offices.

-• Throughput alarms are defined on single datapoints or whole projects and trigger an alarm whenever the measured throughput for that datapoint or project falls below a certain threshold.
-Thresholds can be set at three different levels to indicate the severity of missing throughput.
-Please contact us to get to know you project's typical data throughput.
+• Throughput alarms are defined on single datapoints or whole projects and trigger an alarm whenever the measured throughput for that datapoint or project crosses certain thresholds.
+Throughput is measured in values per second over a configurable time period.
+Three severity levels (info, warning, critical) indicate the severity of abnormal throughput.
+Please contact us to get to know your project's typical data throughput.
 A typical use case for throughput alarms is fault detection by monitoring of the operational health of the building automation systems, e.g., alerting about the unscheduled shut-down of a critical component or notifying when a sensor is dead.

 Further types of alarms will be added in future.
 If you have a special request, please contact us.